xingyueye/pytorch-quantization/README.md

 ### Quantization Performance on Timm Models

-MPQ well supports timm models where the majority of them has a tolerable accuracy loss if quantized only with PTQ or partial PTQ.
+MTPQ well supports timm models where the majority of them has a tolerable accuracy loss if quantized only with PTQ or partial PTQ.

 ![Timm Quantization Performance](assets/Timm_PTQ_perf.png)